Steve Homer

 Steve Homer is a Professor of Computer Science

-in The College of Arts and Sciences, Co-Director of
+in The College of Arts and Sciences, and a member of

 RISCS,